hienvuvg/hienvuvg.github.io/_pages/mmcows.md

 Overview
 ------

-MmCows is a large-scale multimodal dataset of dairy cattle for automated livestock monitoring consisting nine primary modalities and y secondary modalities.
+MmCows consists of nine primary modalities and y secondary modalities.
 The primary modalities includes 3D uwb location, 3D visual location, neck acceleration , pressure, cbt, ankle, thi, isometric-view images.
 While the secondary modalities consists of 3D head direction, body location ground truth.
 The data is collected from a cow pen during 14 days of a real-world deployment.

 MmCows also contains a comprehensive set  of isometric-view visual data with 20k of annotated images from multiple cameras where 16 cows with their ID and behavior are labeled.